kltm/how-to-write-an-awesome-issue/README.md

 efficient and easier, as well as improving communications between software users and software creators.

-It is general good practice narrow a ticket to be as specific as possible and to give enough context so that it is easily repeatable.
+It is general good practice to make a ticket as specific as possible and to give enough context so that it is easily repeatable.

 A ticket title should contain: